heamanthsop/parlant/README.md

 pip install parlant
 ```

-2. Start the server and start interacting with a vanilla agent
+2. Start the server and start interact with the default agent
 ```bash
 parlant-server run
 # Now visit http://localhost:8800